Wang4XD/Medical-Multi-Agent/README.md

     ├── .env
 ```

+Quick Start:

-Quick Start: set the API_KEY in the env file, and then
+set the API_KEY in the env file

 ```python main.py```